What’s the Return on Timber Investments?

-Due to the natural growth of the forest products, timberland has historically produced income with more consistency than other asset classes such as equities.
+Due to the natural growth of the forest products, timberland has historically produced income with consistency.

 Historical returns for direct timber investments have been strong, with the National Council of Real Estate Investment Fiduciaries (NCREIF) claiming annualized total returns of 10.74% for its Timberland Index since the index’s inception in 1987 through the end of 2021.

 The bulk of timberland returns have fallen between 2% and 6% per quarter, with an occasional return above this range, and few below.
 As can be seen from the figure below, a timberland investment has annual return distributions that are peaked and positively skewed, even across major historical market movements.